-Continuing education credit courses are primarily limited to Evangelical Training Association curriculum.
-These ETA courses do not lead to the awarding of an earned academic credential.
+Continuing education credit courses do not lead to the awarding of an earned academic credential.
 Traditional credit curriculum offered at these off-campus sites is limited to introductory survey courses, educational support courses for Bible study or research (such as Bible and Technology), and singular courses from the Certificate course offerings.
 All course materials must pass the academic standards required of all campus classes and must be taught by an instructor approved by SBIC and supervised by a SBIC academic administrator quality and consistency.